hilfigertout/HackRshell/README.md

 - Add some sort of automated testing function or file.

-- Somehow set up the .onAttach() function in zzz.R such that it can connect via a URL instead of an IP address.
+- Somehow set up the `.onAttach()` function in *Completely.Innocent.Library/R/zzz.R* such that it can connect via a URL instead of an IP address.
 (Domain names are less susceptible to change and harder to block than IP addresses.)

 - Obscure the traffic somehow such that it appears more innocuous than the raw text or data of the reverse shell flying back and forth.
 (The search term here is "Covert Channels.")

-- Use a serverSocket() function instead of socketConnection() to handle multiple clients, possibly with multithreading libraries to handle each one.
+- Use a `serverSocket()` function instead of `socketConnection()` to handle multiple clients, possibly with multithreading libraries to handle each one.

 - Write a Python implementation of the serve side, so the user doesn't need the R interpreter installed.
 (I've been trying, but getting the Python and R sockets to play nice is difficult.
 In particular, the download and upload commands don't work at all, the secondary connection always fails to open for reasons that I don't understand.)